kapplan/AdvancedBusinessAnalytics/README.md

 # Advanced Business Analytics: Customer Segmentation and Fraud Detection for Nonlife Insurance Company

 ## Objective
 The primary objective of this project is to conduct an in-depth analysis of claims data from a non-life insurance company focusing on motor insurance.
-The overarching goal is to leverage advanced data analysis techniques to yield a nuanced understanding of customer profiles, claim patterns, and potential areas of risk.
-The insights derived are expected to provide actionable insights for risk assessment, customer segmentation, and fraud detection in the insurance domain.
+The overarching goal is to leverage advanced data analysis techniques to yield a nuanced understanding of customer profiles, claim patterns, and potential areas of risk in order to optimize profit.

 ## Methodology
 The methodology involves several distinct stages: data preparation, exploratory data analysis (EDA), feature engineering, segmentation model development, and anomaly detection.
 Each stage employs specific techniques and focuses on extracting meaningful insights from the data.

+## Dataset
+- cust_age: int64 - Age of the policyholder.
+- policy_id: int64 - Unique identifier for each insurance policy.
+- coverage_start_date: object - Date when the insurance coverage began.
+- cust_region: object - Geographic region of the policyholder.
+- sum_assured_group: object - Sum assured groups indicating coverage amount.
+- ins_deductible: int64 - Deductible amount on the insurance policy.
+- annual_prem: float64 - Annual premium paid by the policyholder.
+- zip_code: int64 - ZIP code of the policyholder's residence.
+- insured_sex: object - Gender of the insured.
+- edu_lvl: object - Education level of the policyholder.
+- marital_status: object - Marital status of the policyholder.
+- claim_incurred_date: object - Date when the claim was incurred.
+- claim_type: object - Types of claims (e.g., theft, accident).
+- acc_type: object - Nature of the accident.
+- emg_services_notified: object - Whether emergency services were notified.
+- incident_city: object - City where the incident occurred.
+- incident_hour: int64 - Hour of the day when the incident occurred.
+- num_vehicles_involved: int64 - Number of vehicles involved in the incident.
+- property_damage: object - Whether property damage occurred.
+- bodily_injuries: int64 - Number of bodily injuries reported.
+- witnesses: int64 - Number of witnesses to the incident.
+- police_report_avlbl: object - Whether a police report is available.
+- total_claim_amount: int64 - Total amount claimed.
+- injury_claim: int64 - Amount claimed for injuries.
+- property_claim: int64 - Amount claimed for property damage.
+- vehicle_claim: int64 - Amount claimed for vehicle damage.
+- car_brand: object - Brand of the car involved in the claim.
+- car_model: object - Model of the car involved.
+- production_year: int64 - Production year of the car.

 1. **Data Collection and Preparation**
-2. **Initial Data Exploration**
+3. **Initial Data Exploration**
 - Dataset Snapshot: Display the first few records using head() and print the data types of each column with dtypes to understand the dataset structure and verify data formats.
 - Unique Value Overview: Use a dictionary comprehension to extract and print unique values from each column, providing a comprehensive overview of the range and categories present in the data.
 - Missing Values Analysis: Identify missing values across the dataset using isnull().sum().